Modified Wilcoxon-Mann-Whitney tests of stochastic dominance: Bootstrap procedures

-The map $\widehat{\mathcal F'_R}$ may be viewed as an implicit estimate of the directional derivative $\mathcal F'_R$ defined in \eqref{eq:HDD}.
-It does not incorporate an estimate of the set $B_+(R)$ because this set is empty under $\text{H}_0$.
-It is easy to see that our modified bootstrap test statistic $\tilde S^\ast$ defined in \eqref{eq:bsstatmod} may also be written as
+The functional $\hat{\mathcal H}'$ may be viewed as an implicit estimate of the directional derivative $\mathcal H'_R$ defined in \eqref{eq:HDD}, again noting that $B_+$ is empty under $\mathrm{H}_0$.
+The modified bootstrap test statistic $\tilde S^\ast$ defined in \eqref{eq:bsstatmod} may be rewritten as

-revealing the connection between $\tilde S^\ast$ and the implicitly estimated contact set and directional derivative.
+revealing the connection between $\tilde S^\ast$ and the implicitly estimated contact set.